alvinjeffery/Bios8366_project/README.md

 ## 3. Clean Labs, BMI, and BPs (Patrick)
+HTML files of the notebooks below are found in `reports` folder.

 > `adt_cms_final.pkl` = output from `base_table_creation.ipynb` that contains cohort information. `labs_cleaned.csv` = has columns ['ruid','lab_name','lab_date','lab_value','visit_id','hospital_day'] for 19 top labs by total count.
 I identified outliers in the original labs contained in `FONNESBECK_LAB_20151202.csv` by looking at the 1%, 99% of values, distribution, and looking at normal values in adults.
 Outliers were converted to 'NaN' for imputation in `impute.ipynb`.

 Code File: `labs_bmi_bp_data_preprocessing.ipynb`